savonet/liquidsoap/doc/content/multitrack.md

 )
 ```

-This informs `liquidsoap` what type of content these track contain.
+This informs `liquidsoap` what type of content these tracks contain.

 Now, of course, you might also opt for a more explicit track naming scheme for instance: